kmw2221/arctic_satellite/README.md

 The satellite collects not only visible light, but near-infrared and other "bands" located slightly further out on the electromagnetic spectrum.
 This is an incredible resource for data scientists seeking to draw inference on what is happening on the earth's surface.
-These additional bands provide a rich source of additional features for running machine learning algorithsm.
+These additional bands provide additional features for running machine learning algorithms.
 For example, water and heavy vegatation may be hard for a computer to discern on the spectrum of visible light, but their reflectance measurements are quite different on bands with slightly longer wavelengths.
+The Landsat satellite data has 12 variables, as opposed to only 3 for a red, blue green pixel image format.

 *** Machine Learning Project Plan: